thoughtfulbloke/letter2ed/README.md

 <img src="figure5.png"
-data-fig-alt="Aging increases deaths and the crude death rate" data-fig-align="center" alt="Even if all years are before covid, the post-baseline years are above trend" />
+data-fig-alt="Aging increases deaths and the crude death rate" data-fig-align="center" alt="Even if all years are before COVID-19, the post-baseline years are above trend" />
-<figcaption aria-hidden="true">Even if all years are before covid, the
+<figcaption aria-hidden="true">Even if all years are before COVID-19, the
 post-baseline years are above trend</figcaption>
 </figure>